LawrenceRadburn/FCC-Football-Team-Cards/README.md

 ## Object.freeze()
 You can use the Object.freeze() static method to prevent any changes to be made to the argument.
 In this case, I added an object as a parameter.
 As a result, new properties cannot be addeded to the object in the parameter.

+## Object Destructuring
+By using the destructuring syntax, const { a, b } = obj; we can assign variables to object properties in one line.
+This was particularily useful for when I wanted to assign several properties within an object to variables.